The FIM ISDE History

 More than a century ago, in 1913, the most exciting and venerable of off-road motorcycling events was born.
 We know it as the International Six Days of Enduro and its story is still unfolding today.

-The British launched the idea of a contest known as the World Trophy for teams consisting of three riders who had to use bikes manufactured in their own countries.
-Later on, the famous Silver Vase Trophy was introduced.
-This Trophy was competed for by groups of four riders and, unlike the World Trophy, the riders were allowed to ride motorcycles from anywhere in the world.
+The British launched the idea of a contest known as the Silver Vase for teams consisting of three riders who had to use bikes manufactured in their own countries.
+Later on, the World Trophy was introduced.
+This Trophy was competed for by groups of four riders and, unlike the Silver Vase, the riders were allowed to ride motorcycles from anywhere in the world.

 The World Trophy marked the beginning of a new era characterised by British domination.
 The Trophy was won by the same delegation sixteen times!
 However, in the Silver Vase, it was Czechoslovakia that was completely unrivalled.
 The set a record of seventeen victories that is still unbeaten.

-For three successive decades, the 50s, 60s and 70s, Eastern Europe led the field in the Enduro Olympics with Eastern Germany and Czechoslovakia in the vanguard.
+For three successive decades, the 50s, 60s and 70s, Eastern Europe led the field with Eastern Germany and Czechoslovakia in the vanguard.

 However, from the early 80s, when the name of the event was changed from International Six Days of Trials to International Six Days of Enduro, Italy and Sweden became the strongest nations, battling it out for the next fifteen years.